 The enormity and weight of the images and words of those individuals compelled us to create and to perform...

 It is our sincere hope that our music can bring about a greater understanding and awareness on the issue of wrongful conviction.
 Music from The Innocents was recently featured on the DVD "In Their Own Words," released through the Innocents Project.
-The Innocents has been performed in various venues including the Cincinnati Contemporary Arts Center, University of Georgia (3-day Interdisciplinary Residency with new music ensemble Bent Frequency), Georgia State University, the Center for Civil and Human Rights (Atlanta, Georgia), Sam Houston State University, and the Percussive Arts Society International Convention in Indianapolis, Indiana.
+The Innocents has been performed in various venues including the Cincinnati Contemporary Arts Center, University of Georgia (3-day Interdisciplinary Residency with new music ensemble Bent Frequency), Georgia State University, the Center for Civil and Human Rights (Atlanta, Georgia), Innocence Network Conference, University of Washington, Oklahoma City University, the Woodie Guthrie Center, Sam Houston State University, and the Percussive Arts Society International Convention and numerous high schools throughout the US.